ambujtewari/stats306-winter2020/README.md

 # stats306-winter2020
-Material for STATS 306 (Winter 2020) course at University of Michigan

 [![Binder](http://mybinder.org/badge_logo.svg)](http://mybinder.org/v2/gh/ambujtewari/stats306-winter2020/master)

-A Binder-compatible repo with a `requirements.txt` file.
+A Binder containing material for the STATS 306 (Winter 2020) course at the University of Michigan.

 Access this Binder at the following URL